tdug/sapf/README.md

 # sapf, cross-platform edition

-this is a highly work-in-progress fork of James McCartney's [sapf](https://github.com/lfnoise/sapf) (Sound As Physical Form) which aims to implement cross-platform alternatives for the various macOS libraries used in the original codebase. for the time being, the top priority platform is Linux.
+this is a highly work-in-progress fork of James McCartney's [sapf](https://github.com/lfnoise/sapf) (Sound As Pure Form) which aims to implement cross-platform alternatives for the various macOS libraries used in the original codebase. for the time being, the top priority platform is Linux.

 [original README](README.txt)